b. 1976, Hof, Germany.

 Lives and works in Ankara.

 Erdal Duman (b.
-1976, Germany) is a sculptor whose practice investigates the complex relationship between reality and representation, focusing on how images of conflict, violence, and power distort, disguise, and ultimately replace their sources.
+1976, Hof, Germany) is a sculptor based in Ankara whose practice examines how images of conflict, violence, and power distort and ultimately replace their sources.

-Working primarily with sculpture and installation, Duman reconstructs forms drawn from militarized objects—tanks, weapons, and structures associated with war—using materials such as metal, polyester, and neon pigments.
-Through these visually seductive yet conceptually charged works, he exposes the mechanisms of “camouflage” embedded within contemporary image culture: the way violent realities are aestheticized, abstracted, and transformed into consumable symbols.
+Working across sculpture and installation, he reconstructs forms derived from militarized objects—tanks, weapons, and defensive structures—using materials such as metal, polyester, and neon pigments.
+Through these visually seductive yet conceptually charged works, he exposes the mechanisms of “camouflage” within contemporary image culture, foregrounding absence, erasure, and what remains unseen.

 ARTIST STATEMENT: